 The setting sun can create quite some stunning special effects.
 It’s always captivating to see it plunging down into the sea and light up the sky in brilliant colours.
 Sometimes, if the conditions are right, something truly spectacular can occur.

 A magical phenomenon that literally produces waterfalls of fog.

-I was lucky to run into this by chance, on the island of Heimaey (Vestmannaeyjar), just off the south coast of Iceland.
+I was incredibly lucky to run into this by chance, on the island of Heimaey (Vestmannaeyjar), just off the south coast of Iceland.

 It had been a bright and sunny day, and I went for a midnight scramble up the cliffs around Herjólfsdalur, to watch the sun set and the moon rise in brightly coloured skies.